 Worried that a GORE shell made in the backyard might not hold up?
-Skeptics, meet the Evolution.
+Skeptics, meet the Evolution jacket.
 The Evolution is a hardcore shell designed for winter exposure.
 It’s cut from GORE-TEX Pro (check), is waterproof to the zippers (check), has a removable inner snow skirt (check), and is made by Tilak (Czech).

 With the recent addition of Poutnik, a lifestyle line co-designed with Errolson Hugh, Tilak is rapidly becoming techwear’s worst kept secret.
 The brand can still be hard to get hold of outside of Europe, but its gorgeous designs and ridiculous functionality make a Tilak jacket worth the hunt.
-Check out the brand at UK retailer Alpha Shadows.

 Icon: Odin Jacket